forikal-uk/xml-authoring-library/README.md

 # Common Documentation

+A library of help pages.
+I.e Information that is relevant to more than one project in this suite of projects.

 - [How To: Google API Setup](https://github.com/forikal-uk/xml-authoring-library/blob/master/HowTo-GoogleAPISetup.md)

 # This project can be added to your project via composer